Alexcs24/BalanceChecker-Pro/README.md

      node index.js
      ```

-4. **Observing Results:**
+5. **Observing Results:**
    - The results will be recorded in separate files based on the blockchain:
      - `ethereum.txt`
      - `arbitrum.txt`
      - `polygonZKVM.txt`

-Ensure the environment files contain the appropriate API keys, and the number of keys in each file is proportional.
+- Ensure the environment files contain the appropriate API keys, and the number of keys in each file is proportional.
 This script efficiently checks wallet balances across multiple blockchains.

 ---

-## Wallet Balance Check

-This Node.js script efficiently checks wallet balances on Ethereum, Arbitrum, and PolygonZKVM blockchains using the Alchemy API.
-It utilizes data compression for data processing and effectively manages parallel API requests.
-Non-zero balances are logged in separate files.

 **Features:**
 - Supports multiple blockchains (Ethereum, Arbitrum, PolygonZKVM)